bamaas/HomeLab-2.0/README.md

 1. **Setup devcontainer.**

-    This will [bootstrap](.devcontainer/Dockerfile) all the required tools needed for project development.
+    This will [setup](.devcontainer/Dockerfile) all the required tools needed for project development.
-    The project uses [Mise](https://mise.jdx.dev/) as a unified manager for tools, environment variables, and scripts.

-2. **To provision and configure full cluster simply run:**
+2. **To provision and configure a full-blown cluster simply run:**

     ```bash
     mise run up <env>